 Functions

-1. print_cyan: This function prints text in cyan color for better readability in the terminal.
+1. print_cyan: This function is used to print text in cyan color for better readability in the terminal.

 print_cyan() {